Ohio State Route 11

 State Route 11 (SR 11) is a north–south freeway in the northeastern portion of the U.S. state of Ohio.
-Its southern terminus is at U.S. Route 30 (US 30) in East Liverpool at the West Virginia state line on the Jennings Randolph Bridge over the Ohio River; its northern terminus is at SR 531 in Ashtabula.
+Its southern terminus is at U.S. Route 30 (US 30) in East Liverpool at the West Virginia state line on the Jennings Randolph Bridge over the Ohio River from that state's northern panhandle; its northern terminus is at SR 531 in Ashtabula.
 The route is concurrent with US 30 through East Liverpool and with Interstate 80 (I-80) near Youngstown.
 The first section of the route to be completed, from Canfield to Austintown, opened in 1969.
 The entire current route was complete in 1972, and upgraded to a divided highway by 1980.